f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab5/lab5.rst

 5. In the main left tab go to **Logs** and let's inspect the logs and the blocking reason.

    Click on each log.
-For each one, you will see the scanner that fired in **Scanner details**.
+For each one, you will see the guardrail that fired in **Guardrail details**.

    Click on **Prompt and response**, you will be able to see the text that has been scanned.

-   Click on **Analyse**, you will see the part of the text that triggered the scanners.
+   Click on **Analyse**, you will see the part of the text that triggered the guardrails.